MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-atlassian.md

 ---
-title: Protect your Atlassian environment
+title: Protect your Atlassian environment | Microsoft Defender for Cloud Apps
-description: This article provides information about the benefits of connecting your Atlassian environment to Defender for Cloud Apps using the API connector for visibility and control over use. ms.date: 01/29/2023 ms.topic: article
+description: Learn about connecting your Atlassian environment to Microsoft Defender for Cloud Apps. ms.date: 11/30/2023 ms.topic: how-to
 ---
 # How Defender for Cloud Apps helps protect your Atlassian environment